thiagoscarelli/thiagoscarelli.github.io/_pages/talks.md

 <b>[When You Can't Afford to Wait for a Job: The Role of Time Discounting for Own-Account Workers in Developing Countries.](https://hal-pse.archives-ouvertes.fr/halshs-03288728v1){:target="_blank"}</b>

-**Atelier d'Introduction à la Recherche**, École Normale Supérieure, Paris, France (invited speaker).
+**Atelier d'Introduction à la Recherche**, École Normale Supérieure (Paris, France).
+Invited speaker.

 <br>
 #### 2020